njoosse/cpp-compiler/README.md

     note: This will not show the output if there is a compilation error

 ### Settings:
+* Clear Console: this will clear the Atom console every time that either command is called.
+Defaults to TRUE.
 * Include Standard Libraries: compiles with standard C++ libraries, increases EXE file size.
 Defaults to FALSE.
-* Clear Console: this will clear the Atom console every time that either command is called.
-Defaults to TRUE.
+* Suppress Warnings: adds the -w flag to the compiler command, hides warning messages when creating and/or running through the Atom console.
+Defaults to FALSE.

 Any stdout and stderr are logged to the console for now, which can be opened with Ctrl+Shift+I (default) in Atom.